The bully pulpit: Trump pushes Washington, but virus resists

 Vladimir Putin smiled.

-The world was watching a post-summit news conference by the American and Russian leaders in Helsinki in July 2018, and Trump had just publicly sided with Vladimir Putin over his own intelligence agencies on the question of election interference.
+The world was watching a post-summit news conference by the American and Russian leaders in Helsinki in July 2018, and Trump had just publicly sided with Putin over his own intelligence agencies on the question of election interference.

 The uproar was immediate.
 Even before Air Force One took off for Washington, Trump’s comments were condemned by Republicans and Democrats alike.